How to fix a slow computer (desktop PC and laptop)

 - Windows Vista and 7: Click on the start menu, enter cmd into the searchbar and then press the CTRL + SHIFT + ENTER keys on your keyboard.

 The sfc /scannow command will now scan all protected system files and will try to replace corrupted files with a cached copy.

-Note!
-Do not close the Command Prompt window until the verification is 100% complete.
+Note: Do not close the Command Prompt window until the verification is 100% completed.

 The scan results will be shown after this process is finished.

 On laptops and netbooks the processor speed is altered in accordance to energy settings (and if you are running on battery power).